mgoldcoin/mgold/technical-details/sponsored-fee.md

 * Users can fee in accet but nodes owner don't need to allow payments in this asset.

+### Feature activation

+* SponsorFeeTransaction is invalid unless "Fee Sponsorship" feature isn't activated.
+* After "Fee Sponsorship" feature activation SponsorFeeTransaction is avaliable to process.
+Asset Fee calulation works like an early 10000 more blocks.
+* After 10000 blocks sponsor pays 1/minSponsoredAssetFee for each token used fo fee.

 ### Implementation

 #### Sponsored Fee Transaction representations